JAlcocerT/JAlcocerT/content/docs/SelfHosting/https.md

 I started with [NPM](#nginx), but understood that there are few alternatives to get https into your selfhosted services.

+Because some people will charge you from having that SSL setup, like [here](https://raiolanetworks.com/certificados-ssl/)

 {{< cards cols="2" >}}
   {{< card link="https://github.com/JAlcocerT/Docker/tree/main/Security/Proxy" title="Proxies Docker Config Files 🐋 ↗" >}}
 {{< /cards >}}